 Born in San Juan, Puerto Rico, in 1976.
-Mr. Meléndez-Juarbe holds a BA from the University of Puerto Rico, Río Piedras (1997) and a JD, from the University of Puerto Rico Law School (2000).
+Dr. Meléndez-Juarbe holds a BA from the University of Puerto Rico, Río Piedras (1997) and a JD, from the University of Puerto Rico Law School (2000).
 He earned a Masters in Law from Harvard Law School, 2002 (coursework in Constitutional Law, Civil Rights litigation, Legal Theory and History), and a Masters in Law from New York University Law School, 2008 (coursework in Intellectual Property, Innovation Policy, Art Law, Entertainment Law, Cyberlaw).
-He currently pursues a Doctor in Juridical Science degree from NYU Law, in intellectual property and information technology law.
+Meléndez-Juarbe holds a doctorate (JSD 2013) from New York University where he did research on copyright law and information technology.

 In 2000-2001 he worked as Law Clerk to then Associate Justice, now Chief Justice, of the Puerto Rico Supreme Court, Hon.
 Federico Hernández Denton.
 In 2002 he joined the Office of the Solicitor General of Puerto Rico, conducting government appellate litigation before the US Court of Appeal for the First Circuit, the Supreme Court of Puerto Rico, and the PR Appellate Court.